fh255/HomeDecor/README.md

 The CRUD functionalities implemented in this project are the following:
  - After signing up, users can personalize their profile by adding a profile picture and bio, and they can also update their username and password on the profile page.
- - For posts, users can edit or delete their memes.
+ - For posts, users can edit or delete their post.
 Clicking the three dots on the right of a post allows for deletion (which returns the user to the home page) or editing, which opens an edit form.
- - Comments on memes can also be edited or deleted.
+ - Comments on post can also be edited or deleted.
 When editing, users can modify the comment and either save or cancel changes.
  - Users can react positively to post and undo these actions at any time.
 They can also follow or unfollow other users whenever they choose.

 ### Defensive Design